 Title: Stoichiometric Plasticity of Heterotrophic Bacteria in the Laurentian Great Lakes: The Impacts of Winter and Nutrient Concentration on Community Resilience

 Background: The Laurentian Great Lakes represent the largest freshwater ecosystem on Earth and support around 34 million people and their economies, while providing crucial habitat for biological communities [1].
-In the Great Lakes, large influxes of nutrients and carbon (C) have been introduced due to human population growth and land use change.
-The most impacted lakes are Erie and Michigan, receiving the highest nitrogen (N) (61.5 and 62.9 kt/y, respectively) and phosphorus (P) (2.4 and 2.3 kt/y, respectively), with the majority being runoff from manure and chemical fertilizers used for agriculture[2].
+Influxes of nutrients and carbon (C) have impacted the lakes as a result of human population growth and land use change.
+The most affected lakes are Erie and Michigan, which receive the highest nitrogen (N) (61.5 and 62.9 kt/y, respectively) and phosphorus (P) (2.4 and 2.3 kt/y, respectively) inputs, with the majority being runoff from manure and chemical fertilizers used for agriculture[2].
 Concurrently, dissolved organic matter (DOM) inputs from terrestrial ecosystems have been increasing in inland northern lakes (>45°).
-Multiple factors, including land use, land cover, atmospheric acid deposition, and precipitation-driven runoff, are responsible [3].
+Multiple factors, including land use, land cover, atmospheric acid deposition, and precipitation-driven runoff, are responsible for this change [3].
 The impacts of rising DOM and nutrient inputs on biological communities and nutrient cycling are poorly understood.
 Therefore, we must investigate how various ecological and biogeochemical processes affect the Great Lakes.
-Microbial communities are of special interest since they are heavily involved in nutrient cycling, carrying out processes such as nitrogen fixation, nitrification, and denitrification, as well as phosphate solubilization and organic matter decomposition, thereby making them essential for nutrient availability and cycling in aquatic environments.
-The composition of microbial assemblages can fluctuate [4], [5], along with their metabolisms [6], morphology [7], and stoichiometry [8], [9] as responses to environmental variables such as DOM and nutrients.
-Additionally, changes in stoichiometric ratios (C:N:P) can have impacts on the quality of food that lower trophic levels (bacteria and phytoplankton) provide for higher trophic levels (zooplankton and fish).
+Microbial communities are of particular interest since they are heavily involved in nutrient cycling, carrying out processes such as nitrogen fixation, nitrification, and denitrification, as well as phosphate solubilization and organic matter decomposition, thereby making them essential controllers of nutrient availability and cycling.
+The composition of microbial assemblages can fluctuate [4], [5], along with their metabolisms [6], morphology [7], and stoichiometry [8], [9], as responses to environmental variables such as DOM and nutrients.
+Additionally, changes in stoichiometric ratios (C:N:P) can have impacts on the quality of food that lower trophic levels (bacteria and phytoplankton) provide for higher trophic levels (i.e., zooplankton and fish).
 It has been established that bacterial stoichiometry, metabolic capacity, and morphology change in response to particulate and dissolved C, N, and P in the environment, but these studies are often done in vitro, making it difficult to account for natural conditions.
-Here, I propose an in situ reciprocal transplant experiment where microbial communities from Lake Huron and Lake Superior will be collected and exposed to the nutrient conditions of each lake, to uncover the innate ability of the microbial communities to adapt to changing nutrient conditions.
+Here, I propose an in situ reciprocal transplant experiment where microbial communities from Lake Huron and Lake Superior will be collected and exposed to the nutrient conditions of each lake, to uncover the innate ability of microbial communities to adapt to changing nutrient conditions.
 In doing so, the proposed research will help inform management agencies of the present state of water quality in Lakes Huron and Superior while providing information on how increased nutrient and DOM loading into the Great Lakes may affect biological communities and important biogeochemical cycling.

 Goals and Hypothesis: The goal of the proposed research is to investigate microbial community adaptation to different nutrient and DOM concentrations.
 Objective 1: Characterize the response of microbial stoichiometry to changes in particulate and dissolved organic matter.
 Hypothesis 1 (H1): Microbial communities from oligotrophic systems will be less flexible in their stoichiometry when compared to communities from eutrophic systems.
-Objective 2: Evaluate microbial community adaptation to altered nutrient concentrations and environmental conditions Hypothesis 2 (H2): Communities from oligotrophic systems will have lower functional redundancy compared to eutrophic systems, marked by the presence of more rare taxa and inability to metabolize a variety of carbon sources.
+Objective 2: Evaluate microbial community adaptation to altered nutrient concentrations and environmental conditions Hypothesis 2 (H2): Communities from oligotrophic systems will have lower functional redundancy compared to those from eutrophic systems, marked by the presence of more rare taxa and inability to metabolize a variety of carbon sources.
 Hypothesis 3 (H3): Communities taken from eutrophic environments will be less active in oligotrophic environments due to a limited range of OM substrates.